Package insert / product label

 – α-adrenergic blocking agents,

 Blood pressure should be carefully monitored, and dose adjustment of the blood pressure lowering drug(s) may be necessary.

-In a two year study, higher incidences of adenocarcinoma of the uterus and Leydig-cell adenoma of the testes were observed in rats given a diet containing 1800 ppm Nimodipine (equivalent to 91 to 121 mg/kg/day Nimodipine) than in placebo controls.
+In a two-year study, higher incidences of adenocarcinoma of the uterus and Leydig-cell adenoma of the testes were observed in rats given a diet containing 1800 ppm nimodipine (equivalent to 91 to 121 mg/kg/day nimodipine) than in placebo controls.
 The differences were not statistically significant, however, and the higher rates were well within historical control range for these tumors in the Wistar strain.
-Nimodipine was found not to be carcinogenic in a 91 week mouse study but the high dose of 1800 ppm Nimodipine-in-feed (546 to 774 mg/kg/day) shortened the life expectancy of the animals.
+Nimodipine was found not to be carcinogenic in a 91-week mouse study but the high dose of 1800 ppm nimodipine-in-feed (546 to 774 mg/kg/day) shortened the life expectancy of the animals.
 Mutagenicity studies, including the Ames, micronucleus and dominant lethal tests were negative.

 Nimodipine did not impair the fertility and general reproductive performance of male and female Wistar rats following oral doses of up to 30 mg/kg/day when administered daily for more than 10 weeks in the males and 3 weeks in the females prior to mating and continued to day 7 of pregnancy.
 This dose in a rat is about 4 times the equivalent clinical dose of 60 mg q4h in a 50 kg patient.